Everyone has a unique higher purpose, and Tarot can be used as a way to “tap in” to that idea quickly. But there are a couple prerequisites.

 I absolutely do not believe in hexes.
 Why?
 Because who does it serve to believe that someone else’s agency is more powerful than your own?
 Absolutely no one!
 It only detracts from you having the ability to make your life the way you want it.

 At the time I was declared "hexed", I was in the process of breaking patterns of childhood trauma.
-What the medium was picking up on was not that I was hexed, but that I was working through dark and heavy thought patterns (depression and anxiety, hi!!) that I developed as a coping mechanism after being sexually assaulted by a family member.
+What the medium was picking up on was not that I was hexed, but that I was working through dark and heavy thought patterns (depression and anxiety, hi!!) that I developed as coping mechanisms.

 Basically, readers who tell you that you're hexed get the sense that you are vulnerable and try to take advantage of that vulnerability.
 Yet another reason to trust your intuition over other people's!